-Although every GP and clinical specialist should be trained to recognise the signs of cancer, sometimes mistakes happen and ‘red flags’ for cancer are missed.
-Your GP might not send you for a hospital test early enough, or the treating specialist might miss evidence of cancer when they look at your test results.
+Although GPs and clinical specialists receive specialist training to recognise the signs of cancer, sometimes mistakes happen and ‘red flags’ for cancer are missed.
+Examples are that your GP might not send you for a hospital test early enough, or the treating specialist might miss evidence of cancer when they look at your test results.

 If you suspect that you or a loved one has experienced negligent treatment of cancer, including being misdiagnosed, you may have grounds to claim compensation.
 This can often be essential to mitigate the negative impact on you and your family.